PURE MTH 7106 - Algebra

 The full timetable of all activities for this course can be accessed from Course Planner.

-5. Be able to construct and work with related objects: subgroups, cartesian products, quotient groups.
+- Be able to construct and work with related objects: subgroups, cartisian products, quotient groups.

-6. Understand the concepts of vector space, linear transformation, isomorphism and related notions.
+- Understand the concepts of vector space, linear transformation and isomorphism and related notions.

-7. Be able to construct and work with related objects: subspaces, sums, quotient spaces, dual spaces.
+- Be able to construct and work with related objects: subspaces, sums, quotient spaces, dual space.

-10. Be familiar with various methods of proof, including direct proof, constructive proof, proof by contradiction, induction.
+- Be familiar with various method of proof, including direct proof, constructive proof, proof by contradiction, induction.

-11. Develop skills in creative and critical thinking, problem solving, logical writing and clear communication of mathematical ideas.
+- Develop skills in creative and critical thinking, problem solving, logical writing.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge